 The third type of surgery is called small-incision cataract surgery or SICS.
 This is performed by making an incision of 6-7 mm in the form of a tunnel through the sclera and cornea.
 The lens is removed and replaced with a rigid lens implant through this tunnel.
-No sutures are needed as the tiny incision will heal naturally by itself.
+No sutures are required, the tiny incision heals naturally itself.

 Advantages of this laser technology include accurate intraocular lens positioning, precise corneal incisions, reduced ultrasound energy and gentle removal of the softened cataract through phacoemulsification.
 It also corrects a type of refractive error called astigmatism.

 Various types of intra ocular lenses are used during cataract surgery.
 These include: